scottydocs/awesome-docs/README.md

 # Awesome Docs

+*“Documentation is like sex; when it’s good, it’s very, very good, and when it’s bad, it’s better than nothing.” — Dick Brandon*

 Documentation is so often unvalued and overlooked that the hard work, skill and creativity which goes into it goes unrecognised.
 Inspired by Mark Phillips [Beautiful-Docs repository](https://github.com/PharkMillups/beautiful-docs), I decided to create my own and highlight some docs spaces and sites which are awesome for either their design, layout, content or interactivity.

 ## A-Z of Examples